 Lou Gehrig (1917- 1941) made these brief remarks, with Babe Ruth standing nearby, July 4, 1939 in Yankee Stadium.
 Gehrig died of ALS, June 2, 1941 at age 37, twenty three months later.
-Although ALS has been known to exist as distinct disease for 193 years, it still is a disease with No Known Cause or Cure.
+Although ALS has been known to exist as a distinct disease for 194 years, it still is a disease with No Known Cause or Cure.

+I have been in ballparks for 17 years and have never received anything but kindness and encouragement from you fans."
 “When you look around, wouldn’t you consider it a privilege to associate yourself with such fine looking men as are standing in uniform in this ballpark today?
 Sure I am lucky.
-Who would not consider it an honor to have known Jacob Ruppert?
+Who would not consider it an honor to have known Jacob Rupert?
 Also the builder of the greatest baseball empire, Ed Barrow?
 To have spent six years with that wonderful little fellow, Miller Huggins?
 Then to have spent the next nine years with that outstanding leader, that smart student of psychology, the best manager in baseball today, Joe McCarthy?
 Sure, I’m lucky."

 When you have a father and a mother who work all their lives so you can have an education and build your body-it’s a blessing.
 When you have a wife who has been a tower of strength and shown more courage than you dreamed existed — that’s the finest I know.
 So I close in saying that I may have had a tough break, but I have an awful lot to live for.
 Thank you."

 There is no known intact film of Gehrig’s speech; only a small snippet of the newsreel has survived.
 There is a photo of Babe Ruth hugging Gehrig as the band played; “I Love you Truly”.
 “Wikipedia”